Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Introduction

-This paper makes two contributions to the heat and electricity market mechanism design.
-The first contribution is to introduce an \textit{electricity-aware bid format} in the day-ahead heat market based on the concept of bid-validity conditions.
+To tackle the above challenges, this paper makes several contributions to the state-of-the-art.
+The first two contributions of this paper pertain to market design: The first contribution is to introduce an \textit{electricity-aware bid format} in the day-ahead heat market, inspired by the concept of bid-validity conditions introduced in \cite{byeon2019unit}.
 This format enables CHPs and HPs to design bids for the heat market, which are \textit{conditioned} on day-ahead electricity prices.
-Contrary to traditional bid formats, e.g., price-quantity bids, this novel bid format implicitly takes into account the complex techno-economic characteristics of CHPs and HPs at the interface between heat and electricity markets, and ensure \textit{cost recovery} in the heat market for all market participants.
-The second contribution is to develop an \textit{electricity-aware bid selection} mechanism which commits heat producers and selects their \textit{valid} bids, i.e., those bids that ensure \textit{cost recovery} of heat producers prior to their participation in heat and electricity markets.
-This mechanism takes into account the sequential clearing of heat and then electricity markets, as it is prevalent in some countries such as Denmark.
-The hierarchical framework of the proposed mechanism allows anticipating the electricity market prices as a function of the electricity-aware heat bids.
-Furthermore, this mechanism accounts for the flexibility of the district heating network by optimizing time delays in heat transfer.
-Note that in this approach, after the heat bids have been selected, heat and electricity markets are still cleared sequentially by independent market operators, and their market-clearing formulation remains unchanged. {One major advantage of this approach compared to a fully integrated one is that the heat and electricity market operators remain independent entities, optimizing their own, and sometimes conflicting, objectives, and rely on information exchange between them to achieve coordination.
-In particular, the heat bid-selection problem aims at minimizing solely the heat system operating costs, rather than the overall system operating costs.
-In the case of a fully integrated model, while the overall operating costs may be decreased, the operating costs of one individual sector may be drastically increased, as has previously been observed in the literature \citep{mitridati2016optimal,mitridati2020heat}.}
+Contrary to traditional bid formats, e.g., price-quantity bids, this novel bid format provides an explicit representation of the complex techno-economic characteristics of CHPs and HPs, which create interdependencies between heat and electricity markets.
+The second contribution is to develop an \textit{electricity-aware bid selection} mechanism which commits heat producers and selects their \textit{valid} bids, i.e., those bids that ensure \textit{cost recovery} of heat producers prior to their participation in heat and electricity markets, by anticipating the sequential clearing of heat and electricity markets.
+This approach does not require any major regulatory changes, as both the heat and electricity market-clearing procedures remain unchanged, and solely relies on information exchange between the heat and electricity market operators to achieve coordination.
+This framework is in line with recent regulatory changes, encouraging sector coordination and information exchange between market and system operators.
+For instance, the joint Federal Energy Regulatory Commission (FERC) and North American Electric Reliability Corporation (NERC) report on the 2011 polar vortex put an emphasis on increased information sharing between energy sectors to improve systems reliability and prevent extreme events \cite{FERCreport,FERCactions}.
+The third contribution of this paper pertains to computational tractability: The proposed electricity-aware bid selection mechanism is formulated as a hierarchical (trilevel) optimization problem.
+We introduce a tractable reformulation as a single-level mixed-integer linear program (MILP) using a lexicographic optimization approach to represent the sequential clearing of heat and electricity markets.
+Finally, the last contribution of this paper concerns a thorough numerical evaluation of the proposed mechanism on two substantial case studies.
+The first illustrative case study shows that the proposed electricity-aware bid format and bid selection mechanism can achieve $77.6\%$ of the so-called \textit{value of coordination} achieved by the fully integrated mechanism while maintaining a sequential heat and electricity market framework.
+The second case study, based on the realistic electricity and heat systems in Denmark, provides additional insights into how the proposed approach is able to ensure cost recovery for CHPs and HPs in the heat market while reducing the operating cost of the overall energy system by $4.5\%$ and wind curtailment by $0.4\%$ compared to the decoupled mechanism.